LBPUnion/ProjectLighthouse/CONTRIBUTING.md

 PS3 is difficult to set up, so I will be going over how to set up RPCS3 instead.
 A guide will be coming for PS3 closer to release.
 You can also follow this guide if you want to learn how to modify your EBOOT.

-There are also community-provided guides in [the official LBP Union Discord](https://www.lbpunion.com/discord), which you can follow at your own discretion.

-*Note: This requires a modified copy of RPCS3.
+*Note: This requires a patched copy of RPCS3.
 You can find a working version [on our GitHub](https://github.com/LBPUnion/rpcs3).*

 Start by getting a copy of LittleBigPlanet 1/2 installed.
 (Check the LittleBigPlanet 1 section, since you'll need to do extra steps for your game to not crash upon entering pod computer).

-It can be digital (NPUA80472/NPUA80662) or disc ( BCUS98148/BCUS98245).
-For those that don't, the [RPCS3 Quickstart Guide](https://rpcs3.net/quickstart) should cover it.
+The game can be a digital copy (NPUA80472/NPUA80662) or a disc copy ( BCUS98148/BCUS98245).

 Next, download [UnionPatcher](https://github.com/LBPUnion/UnionPatcher/).
-Binaries can be found by reading the README.md file.
+Binaries can be found by reading the `README.md` file.

 You should have everything you need now, so open up RPCS3 and go to Utilities -> Decrypt PS3 Binaries.
 Point this to `rpcs3/dev_hdd0/game/(title id)/USRDIR/EBOOT.BIN`.
 You can grab your title id by right clicking the game in RPCS3 and clicking Copy Info -> Copy Serial.

 This should give you a file named `EBOOT.elf` in the same folder.
-Next, fire up UnionPatcher (making sure to select the correct project to start, e.g. on Mac launch `UnionPatcher.Gui.MacOS`.)
+This is your decrypted eboot.

 Now that you have your decrypted eboot, open UnionPatcher and select the `EBOOT.elf` you got earlier in the top box, enter `http://localhost:10060/LITTLEBIGPLANETPS3_XML` in the second, and the output filename in the third.
 For this